Air France La Première lounge: who gets in and what it costs

 How much does the La Première lounge suite cost?

 For La Première passengers the private suite is an extra at EUR 1,500 or 300,000 Miles per suite (1 to 4 people on the same flight).
 For long-haul Business Class passengers the Exclusive Airport Experience including the suite costs EUR 3,500 or 700,000 Miles.
-Extra guests of a La Première passenger pay EUR 990 or 200,000 Miles per person after the first free guest.
+Extra guests beyond the first are charged per person.
+Air France does not publish the amount, and a La Première desk email quoted EUR 1,200 in June 2026, so confirm it when you book.

 Can you buy La Première lounge access without an Air France ticket?